 For the primary objective of the experiment, which is measurements of cross section ratios rather than absolute cross sections, many of the experimental errors that plague absolute measurements will cancel out.
-The experimental systematic uncertainties on the ratio of cross sections should be similar to those achieved by SLAC experiments E139 [16] and E140 [85, 75], which were typically $\pm 1.0\%$ overall and $\pm 0.5\%$ point-to-point.
+The experimental systematic uncertainties on the ratio of cross sections should be similar to those achieved by SLAC experiments E139 [16] and E140 [86, 75], which were typically $\pm 1.0\%$ overall and $\pm 0.5\%$ point-to-point.

 Inelastic scattering with electron beams up to 11 GeV at JLab can provide measurements of the 3H and 3He F_2 structure functions in the x range from 0.2 to 0.9.
-The electron scattering angle will range from 20° to 65° and the scattered electron energy from 1 to 3 GeV.
-The standard detector configuration, consisting of a Cherenkov counter and a leadglass calorimeter, will provide discrimination between scattered electrons and an associated hadronic (mostly pion) background.
-The above two-counter combination has provided in the past a pion rejection factor of up to 105 to 1 [85] and has allowed DIS cross section measurements with negligible pion contamination up to a pion over electron ratio $\pi/e = 500$.
-The expected π/e ratio for this experiment has been estimated, using SLAC measurements of photon-nucleon cross sections [86], to be less than 300 at the highest-x kinematics.
-The pion contamination for a π/e ratio of 300 would be about 0.6%, which can be corrected with an estimated uncertainty of less than ± 0.2 %.
-The expected π/e ratio is given in Table 1 (Appendix I) along with the kinematical parameters for the proposed core set of DIS measurements of the ratio $F_2(^{3}\text{H})/F_2(^{3}\text{He})$ from x = 0.20 up to x = 0.83.
+The electron scattering angle will range from 13° to 68° and the scattered electron energy from 0.6 to 4.2 GeV.
+As mentioned above, the cross section data will be taken with the BigBite and the Left HRS systems.
+Electron identification and supression of an associated hadronic (mostly pion) background will be accomplished with the Cherenkov and calorimeter packages of the two spectrometers.
+This standard two-counter combination has provided in the past a pion rejection factor of up to 105 to 1 [86] and has allowed DIS cross section measurements with negligible pion contamination up to a pion over electron ratio $\pi/e = 500$.
+The expected π/e ratio for this experiment has been estimated, using SLAC measurements of photon-nucleon cross sections [87], to be less than 300 for all kinematics.
+The pion contamination for a π/e ratio of 300 would be about 0.6%, which can be corrected with an estimated uncertainty of less than $\pm 0.2\%$.
+The expected π/e ratio is given in Table 1 (Appendix I) along with the kinematical parameters for the proposed core set of DIS measurements of the ratio $F_2(^3\text{H})/F_2(^3\text{He})$ from x = 0.23 up to x = 0.87.

 The estimated DIS cross sections, counting rates and the beam times required for the above core measurements are given in Table 2 (Appendix II).
 The deuteron DIS cross section is not given in the Table, as it is simply one third of the sum of the 3He and 3H cross sections (see below).
-The core inelastic measurements for the structure functions of 3He, 3H and deuterium will be away from the nucleon resonance region with W^2 greater than 4.0 GeV2.
+The core inelastic measurements for the structure functions of 3He, 3H and deuterium will be away from the nucleon resonance region with $W \ge 2.0$ GeV.
 It will also be possible to measure the 3He and 3H structure functions at higher-x values over the resonance region.
 [The quantity W is the invariant mass of the final hadronic state: $W = (M^2 + 2M\nu - Q^2)^{1/2}$.]
-Earlier studies of the proton F_2^p structure function in the nucleon resonance region [87] found that Bloom-Gilman duality (equivalence of the structure function averaged over the resonance region with the deep inelastic scaling function) worked to good accuracy for Q^2 down to ~ 1 (GeV/c)2.
-Phenomenological model studies [88] suggest that duality may work even better in the case of the neutron F_2^n structure function, so that for points with x greater than 0.83, the extracted F_2^n/F_2^p ratio could be interpreted in terms of the quark distribution ratio d/u.
-Furthermore, recent studies of ratios of nuclear cross sections at large values of x, between 0.6 and 0.8, strongly suggest that duality could be a good approximation for the highest Q^2 achievable at JLab [89].
-Therefore, we propose to take an additional kinematic point at x = 0.87 in the resonance region with $W^2=3.0 \text{ GeV}^2$.
-The kinematical parameters, cross sections, counting rates and times for this point are given in Tables 1 and 2.
+Earlier studies of the proton F_2^p structure function in the nucleon resonance region [88] found that Bloom-Gilman duality (equivalence of the structure function) worked to good accuracy for Q^2 down to ~ 1 (GeV/c)^2.
+Phenomenological model studies [89] suggest that duality may work even better in the case of the neutron F_2^n structure function, so that for points with x greater than 0.83, the extracted F_2^n/F_2^p ratio could be interpreted in terms of the quark distribution ratio d/u.
+Furthermore, recent studies of ratios of nuclear cross sections at large values of x, between 0.6 and 0.8, strongly suggest that duality could be a good approximation for the highest Q^2 achievable at JLab [90].
+Therefore, we propose to take an additional kinematic point at x = 0.87 in the resonance region with W=1.75 GeV.
+The kinematical parameters, cross sections, counting rates and times for this point are also given in Tables 1 and 2.